Spookyrumble/AdLing/README.md

 # AdLing Discord Bot

 AdLing is a Discord bot designed to automatically scrape open development job listings from [finn.no](https://finn.no) and share them within a designated Discord channel.
 This bot aims to assist development communities in staying up-to-date with the latest job opportunities, facilitating easier access to potential employment options.
-It is set up to scrape twice per day and post new listings at 9am.
+It is set up to scrape twice per day and post new listings at 9 am.

 ## Features